terryacox/Data-Science/README.md

-# Data-Science
+# World Bird List
-R and Python projects with data files
+R programs for updating and analyzing world bird list, and creating csv and xlsx output.